Fact and Myth

 “What would you like me to mean?”
 Myth asked, smiling more warmly than any officer onboard the Initiative had ever seen Fact smile.
 The delicate arctic fox-like features took on a wolfish, predatory tone when graced with such a smile.

 Fact shook zir head as if clearing away a confusing matter.
-“Myth, I would like to welcome you to the Tri-Galactic Navy Spaceship Initiative.
+“Myth, I would like to welcome you to the Tri-Galactic Navy Starship Initiative.
 I am Lieutenant Fact, and these cats and dogs,” Fact gestured around zirself to the other officers who’d left their engineering stations and gathered to watch, “are my fellow officers.”

 Lt.
 LeGuin’s orange ears flattened, and he hissed at the other engineers, “Get back to your stations.
 What do you think this is?
 A theater performance?”